 I have been in business for more than 25 years, with leadership roles in technology, sales, marketing, and even R&D management.
 I speak Spanish, Dutch and French, and have an MBA from INSEAD - one of the world's top business schools.

 I've worked with leading corporates, including Hewlett Packard, Google, LogMeIn, BNP Paribas, Ericsson Benelux, etc, variously running customer operations, technology, and sales/success operations...all at scale.

-I was also founder and CEO of a startup that won European and international awards for innovation and I have several global patents, and won awards for leadership while at Google.
+I was also founder and CEO of a startup that won European and international awards for innovation, I have several global patents, and won awards for leadership while at Google.

 I bring an unusually wide perspective, both in terms of business experience and international experience.
 I'm Irish, my brother is American, my wife is Dutch and my children are Spanish.
 I have had senior leadership roles in multiple disciplines, worked in both large and small organizations, and speak English, Dutch, Spanish and rusty French.
 I lived in several European countries.
 See the "Past Projects" page for what I've been at.

 INSEAD is one of the world's top business schools.

 Consistently ranking in the top 3 in the world, alongside Harvard and Stanford.

 Bachelor of Engineering - UCD

 B.E.
 (Mech) - 1st Class Honours